Moehammered/switch-remote-play/instructions/Instructions.md

 ### Virus Threat Detected

-My PC doesn't trigger or treat the program as a thread.
-Probably because I have Visual Studio installed.
-When I check it online there are some online file scanners that flag it as a virus.
 The release build seems to trigger more flags than the debug build.

 My guess is due to the obfescation and the fact this program: